SPEAKERS

 Collaboration in research, especially nursing research, is becoming increasingly important to share knowledge, promote learning and understanding, and generate high-quality evidence that is relevant to the international community.
 Through examples of collaborative work, I will demonstrate how we built an international team and network, and how modern technologies can help to make that happen.

-Kelvin Yap
+Kevin Yap

 Adj Associate Professor in Digital Health, School of Psychology and Public Health, La Trobe University, Australia